oliviawestmacottssw/SSW.Rules.Content/rules/do-you-store-your-secrets-securely/rule.md

 Cons:

-- Price is per transaction - can become ​costly if used in high volume and not managed thoroughly (see SSW's William Liebenberg on Azure SpendOps: <br>            [https://azuregems.io/spendops-with-azure-cosmos-db/](https&#58;//azuregems.io/spendops-with-azure-cosmos-db/)​
+- Price is per transaction - can become costly if used in high volume and not managed thoroughly (see SSW's William Liebenberg on Azure SpendOps: <br>            [https://azuregems.io/spendops-with-azure-cosmos-db/](https&#58;//azuregems.io/spendops-with-azure-cosmos-db/)

-​ <br>   ​​Figure: Good Practice - Overall rating 9/10
+Figure: Good Practice - Overall rating 9/10
-​